lintang-b-s/tenflix-microservices/README.md

 # Description
 Movie Streaming microservices like Netflix, built using microservices architecture, Saga distributed transactions patternm , CQRS, Outbox Pattern, kafka, grpc, concurrency, CDC debezium, keycloak oauth server, kong api gateway, consul service discovery, etc.

+The video streaming protocol that Tenflix uses is HLS.
+HLS is a streaming protocol that is often used on video streaming services such as Netflix, YouTube, Amazon Prime.
+Media-service uploads video movies to cloudinary and cloudinary provides the video url in the form of the HLS protocol.

 This project provides an example of the Saga distributed transactions pattern.